McDaniel Lake

-McDaniel Lake is a 300 acre source of water for the city of Springfield, Missouri currently owned and operated by City Utilities of Springfield as their public water source.
+McDaniel Lake is a 300 acre source of water for the city of Springfield, Missouri owned and operated by City Utilities of Springfield as their public water source.
 Despite being 5 mi north of the city limits, the Springfield Police Department has primary jurisdiction over the lake, shorelines and corresponding city-owned land (the utility is fully owned by the City of Springfield).

 Recreational activities

 McDaniel Lake is considered a "restricted" lake meaning boating, floating, swimming and docks are not allowed on the water surface.
 Fishing, however is allowed and encouraged off of the 50 yd concrete bridge running west to east over the lake at one of its smaller sections.

 Lake creation and etymology

 McDaniel Lake was created by impounding the Little Sac River in 1929, making it one of the oldest man-made dams in the area, with the dam at Fellows Lake being built in 1957.
 The McDaniel Lake dam was raised to increase lake-water storage in 1992, making it more visible from the solitary bridge.